OpenEvalProject/evals/manuscripts/elife-83602/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01yc7t268 Department of Biochemistry and Molecular Biophysics, Washington University in St. Louis St Louis United States
+1. Department of Biochemistry and Molecular Biophysics, Washington University in St. Louis St Louis United States ([ROR:01yc7t268](https://ror.org/01yc7t268))
-2. https://ror.org/01yc7t268 Medical Scientist Training Program, Washington University in St. Louis Philadelphia United States
+2. Medical Scientist Training Program, Washington University in St. Louis Philadelphia United States ([ROR:01yc7t268](https://ror.org/01yc7t268))
-3. https://ror.org/00b30xv10 Department of Biochemistry and Biophysics, University of Pennsylvania Philadelphia United States
+3. Department of Biochemistry and Biophysics, University of Pennsylvania Philadelphia United States ([ROR:00b30xv10](https://ror.org/00b30xv10))
-4. https://ror.org/02ttsq026 Molecular, Cellular, and Developmental Biology Department, University of Colorado Boulder Boulder United States
+4. Molecular, Cellular, and Developmental Biology Department, University of Colorado Boulder Boulder United States ([ROR:02ttsq026](https://ror.org/02ttsq026))
 5. BioFrontiers Institute Boulder United States

 † Corresponding author

 ## Abstract

 The design of compounds that can discriminate between closely related target proteins remains a central challenge in drug discovery.
 Specific therapeutics targeting the highly conserved myosin motor family are urgently needed as mutations in at least six of its members cause numerous diseases.
 Allosteric modulators, like the myosin-II inhibitor blebbistatin, are a promising means to achieve specificity.
 However, it remains unclear why blebbistatin inhibits myosin-II motors with different potencies given that it binds at a highly conserved pocket that is always closed in blebbistatin-free experimental structures.
 We hypothesized that the probability of pocket opening is an important determinant of the potency of compounds like blebbistatin.
 To test this hypothesis, we used Markov state models (MSMs) built from over 2 ms of aggregate molecular dynamics simulations with explicit solvent.
 We find that blebbistatin’s binding pocket readily opens in simulations of blebbistatin-sensitive myosin isoforms.
-Comparing these conformational ensembles reveals that the probability of pocket opening correctly identifies which isoforms are most sensitive to blebbistatin inhibition and that docking against MSMs quantitatively predicts blebbistatin binding affinities (R 2 =0.82).
+Comparing these conformational ensembles reveals that the probability of pocket opening correctly identifies which isoforms are most sensitive to blebbistatin inhibition and that docking against MSMs quantitatively predicts blebbistatin binding affinities (R2=0.82).
 In a blind prediction for an isoform (Myh7b) whose blebbistatin sensitivity was unknown, we find good agreement between predicted and measured IC50s (0.67 μM vs. 0.36 μM).
 Therefore, we expect this framework to be useful for the development of novel specific drugs across numerous protein targets.

 ## Introduction